ysennoun/iot-mqtt-docker/README.md

 	cd /home
 	sh modify_emq_conf_file.sh

-Check that the file `/etc/emqttd/emq.conf` has been changed at the end.
+Check that the file `/etc/emqx/emqx.conf` has been changed at the end.

-	emqttd start
+	emqx start
-	emqttd_ctl cluster status
+	emqx_ctl cluster status

 ## Test the EMQTT cluster with Mosquitto